martician1/martician1/syscall.md

 }
 ```

-After gaining root privilages we can just get shell and go on about our day.
+After gaining root privileges we can just get shell and go on about our day.

 Here is a showcase of the final exploit on the pwnable server, don't worry about the `can't access tty` message,
 `/bin/sh` still gets executed successfully: